 Course registration is completed through MyUSF.
 Log in to view your registration appointment time and prepare to register for classes through OASIS following the steps and using the helpful resources below.

 Note: Based on student feedback on Schedule Planner, USF has retired the application.
-Registration will now be completed through OASIS.
+Registration is now be completed through OASIS.

 If you need guidance on:

-- Checking your registration time and holds, view the PDF guide for How to Check Registration Time & Holds or watch the video tutorial.
+- Checking your registration time and holds, view the PDF guide for How to Check Registration Time & Holds.

-- Searching for courses within OASIS and additional tips on using the Class Schedule Search, view the PDF guide for How to Search for Courses in OASIS or watch the video tutorial.
+- Searching for courses within OASIS and additional tips on using the Class Schedule Search, view the PDF guide for How to Search for Courses in OASIS.

-- Registering for classes with the 5-digit CRNs and viewing your schedule, view the PDF guide for How to Register for Courses and View Schedule or watch the video tutorial.
+- Registering for classes with the 5-digit CRNs and viewing your schedule, view the PDF guide for How to Register for Courses and View Schedule.

 For the complete Registration Reference Guide, click on the PDF: Registration Reference Guide image or link below.

 When you are ready to register, follow these step-by-step instructions: